wcex1994/hailey_profile/data_engineering/Summary/WorkingWithData.md

 * **XML**:

+eXtensible Markup Language is a markup language much like HTML.
+It is designed to store and transport data, while HTML was designed to focus on the visualization of the data.
 A common JSON format looks like the following (same content as the JSON example):

 ```XML
 <!DOCTYPE glossary PUBLIC "-//OASIS//DTD DocBook V3.1//EN">